 As dissolving DAP granules release ammonium, the seedlings and plant roots nearest the volatile ammonia can be harmed.
 This potential damage more commonly occurs when the soil pH is greater than 7, a condition that often exists around the dissolving DAP granule.
 To prevent such damage, users should avoid placing high concentrations of DAP near germinating seeds.

 The ammonium present in DAP is an excellent N source and will be gradually converted to nitrate by soil bacteria, resulting in a subsequent drop in pH.
 Therefore, the rise in soil pH surrounding DAP granules is a temporary effect.
 This initial rise in soil pH neighboring DAP can influence the micro-site reactions of phosphate and soil organic matter.

 Differences in the initial chemical reaction between various commercial P fertilizers in soil become minor over time (within weeks or months) and are minimal as far as plant nutrition is concerned.
 Most field comparisons between DAP and monoammonium phosphate (MAP) show only minor or no differences in plant growth and yield due to P source with proper management.

-DAP also acts as a fire retardant.
+- As a fire retardant.
 For example, a mixture of DAP and other ingredients can be spread in advance of a fire to prevent a forest from burning.
 It then becomes a nutrient source after the danger of fire has passed.
-DAP is used in various industrial processes, too, such as metal finishing.
-And, it’s commonly added to wine to sustain yeast fermentation and to milk to produce cheese cultures.

 Source: Nutrient Source Specifics (No. 17), International Plant Nutrition Institute.